DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 This section is mainly used to inform people about what they can expect from the add-on overall.
 Of course, some of you just went through the good, old manual way through all the documentation, but maybe you have forgotten about something, or some of you set up the add-on by using Wabbajack and now have no idea what possibilities await you.
 I consider this section as **one big spoiler** for some of the content added and so you have been warned.

-At first, some juicy tips for peeps, who have gone right here after mingling with the add-on:
+At first, some juicy tips for peeps, who went right here after mingling with the add-on:

 * Be sure to do at least half of the main quest series as some added quests are tied to it (more information later).
 * Secondly, look inside Helgen’s Keep’s entries thoroughly as there will be one little reward for attentive ones.